vikasrajput/vikasrajput.github.io/about.md

 permalink: /about/
 ---

-For me, Data is at core of everything.
-It’s the ultimate storyteller.
-All we do is interpret it or miss capturing its value.
+Data is at core of everything and ultimate storyteller.

-For Data to stand the tests of time, I architect and manage delivery of resilient business solutions.

-Am a believer of Service Leadership.
-And Open Source.
-And [PEP 20: Zen of Python](https://peps.python.org/pep-0020/#the-zen-of-python){:target="_blank" rel="noopener"} .
+All we do is mis/interpret it.

+To reach and persist: data depends on a strong architecture.
+Frameworks, anti/patterns and *-as-code is the begining, not the end.

+At best, Tech is an enabler, a piece, a pie.
+Full circle needs People and Process too.

+I architect, manage business solutions and platforms with data at their core, and Service Leadership as my way of execution.
+And some [Zen!](https://peps.python.org/pep-0020/#the-zen-of-python){:target="_blank" rel="noopener"} .

-Beyond work, I love spending time with my family, read and long walks.
-I cook - at times it all ending up in my plate!
+Beyond work, I love spending time with my family, reading, cooking and long walks.